Yellow group — STARTING WITH THE SAME SOUND, SPELLED DIFFERENTLY

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These phrases are all metaphors for being under intense public scrutiny, such as being in a 'FISHBOWL' or under a 'MICROSCOPE', where one's actions are closely examined
+These words are all metaphors for being under public scrutiny, such as being in a 'fishbowl' or under a 'microscope'.

-These are all entities that feature a 'boss' or a leader, such as a 'COMPANY' with a CEO or a 'VIDEO GAME' with a final boss to defeat
+These words are all names of groups or organizations that feature a boss or leader, such as a 'company' or a 'mafia'.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.